Year of Publication

 The finding indicated that mandating PDMP use in Kentucky did not enhance alcoholinduced mortality.
 In conclusion, prescription opioid access restrictions do not appear to result in unintended consequences on alcohol-induced mortality for adults.
 Therefore, I recommend retaining the mandatory features of Kentucky’s PDMP.
 This study is the first assessment of alcohol-related adverse events resulting from PDMPs.
 Further studies should be conducted to evaluate the finding.

 Park, Changwe, "IMPACT OF PRESCRIPTION OPIOID ACCESS RESTRICTIONS ON ALCOHOL-INDUCED MORTALITY IN KENTUCKY" (2019).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 325.